telerik/reporting-docs/knowledge-base/setting-the-content-of-jsondatasource-through-report-parameter.md

     Property path: DataSource.Source
     Expression: Parameters.Parameter1.Value

-The same approach can be applied if the datasource is assigned to the report.
-In this case, the Binding has to be added to the report.
+The same approach can be applied if the datasource is assigned to the report or any other [data item](../data-items).
+In this case, the Binding has to be added to the report/ data item.

 ## Notes
 The demo report can be downloaded from [here](https://github.com/telerik/reporting-samples/tree/master/SetJsonThroughReportParameter).